 ROLE: Physical Chemist

-Overall, a new catalyst in this industry would decrease greenhouse effects produced by the standard high-pressure copper-based catalysts currently in used.
-We wanted to first understand the differences between cobalt, manganese and hybrid catalysts on CO2 hydrogenation product selectivity.
+APPROACH: I wanted to first understand the differences between cobalt, manganese and hybrid catalysts on CO2 hydrogenation product selectivity.
 Past Somorjai research shows that a hybrid catalyst has unique rates and that methanol selectivity spikes, therefore the majority of my effort was attributed to optimizing MnOx + m-Co3O4 catalyst ratio.

 There was multiple syntheses involved including MnO nanoparticles made from Mn-oleate, a precursor from a bi-phase liquid extraction of mixing MnCl2·4H2O and Na-oleate.